cinadia/SymptomTracker/README.md

 - As a user, I want to be able to delete a symptom log
 - As a user, I want to be able to delete a remedy log

+Viewing Stats:
+- As a user, I want to be able to view a daily summary of my symptoms
+- As a user, I want to be able to view a summary of my symptoms from a start and end date of my choosing